ASL Linguistics & Deaf Cultures Program

 For information about applying to Cal State Long Beach please visit, www.csulb.edu/admissions

-If you are interested in applying to our BA Option, you must first be accepted to our general BA, then follow the guidelines posted on our website sometime in February.
+If you are interested in applying to our BA Option, you must first be accepted by the university to our general BA, then follow the guidelines posted on our website sometime in February.
 Submissions are reviewed in April and May.
 Selective invitations to the interview occur in June with interviews in June and/or July.

 If you would like more information about BA, BA Option, and Minor, please browse the links on the left side of this page and email ASL@CSULB.EDU